Relatively Moving Systems in "True Transformations Relativity"

-We see that in the ''TT relativity'' the geometrical quantities, e.g., the 4-vectors $x^{a},l^{a},$..., have different representations depending on the chosen IFR and the chosen coordinatization in that IFR, e.g., $x_{e,r}^{\mu },l_{e,r}^{\prime \mu },..$.
-Although the Einstein coordinatization is preferred by physicists due to its simplicity and symmetry it is nothing more ''physical'' than others, e.g., the ''r'' coordinatization.
+We see that in the \textquotedblleft TT relativity\textquotedblright\ the geometrical quantities, e.g., the 4-vectors $x^{a}$, $l^{a}$,..., have different representations depending on the chosen IFR and the chosen coordinatization in that IFR, e.g., $x_{e,r}^{\mu }$, $l_{e,r}^{\prime \mu }$ , ... .
+Although the Einstein coordinatization is preferred by physicists due to its simplicity and symmetry it is nothing more \textquotedblleft physical\textquotedblright\ than others, e.g., the \textquotedblleft r\textquotedblright\ coordinatization.
 The coordinate dependent quantities have not an intrinsic physical meaning.
 The spacetime length $l$ is an example of a well defined quantity that is independent of the chosen IFR and also of the coordinatization taken in that IFR; it is an intrinsic property of the spacetime.
 From this consideration an important conclusion emerges; the usual 3D length of a moving object cannot be defined in the 4D spacetime of the TT relativity in an adequate way, since it is only the spatial length and not a 4D tensor quantity.

-{2.2. \textbf{The AT of length}}
+{2.2. \textbf{The AT of Length}}

-In contrast to the covariant definition of the spacetime length and the TT of the spacetime tensors considered in the ''TT relativity'' \textit{the synchronous definition of spatial length, introduced by Einstein} \cite {Einst} \textit{defines length as the spatial distance between two spatial points on the (moving) object measured by simultaneity in the rest frame of the observer.} To see the difference with respect to the ''TT relativity'' we determine the spatial length of the rod considered in the previous section.
-As shown above in the ''TT relativity,'' in contrast to the ''AT relativity,'' one cannot speak about the spatial distance, e.g., the rest spatial length of a rod, as a correctly defined physical quantity,.but only about 4D tensor quantities, the geometrical quantities - the position 4-vectors $x_{A,B}^{a}$, the distance 4-vector $l_{AB}^{a}$, the spacetime length $l$, etc., and their 4D representations, $x_{A,B,..e,r,..}^{\mu },l_{ABe,r,..}^{\mu },l_{e,r,..}.$
+In contrast to the covariant definition of the spacetime length and the TT of the spacetime tensors considered in the \textquotedblleft TT relativity\textquotedblright\ \textit{the synchronous definition of spatial length, introduced by Einstein} [12] \textit{defines length as the spatial distance between two spatial points on the (moving) object measured by simultaneity in the rest frame of the observer.} To see the difference with respect to the \textquotedblleft TT relativity\textquotedblright\ we determine the spatial length of the rod considered in the previous section.
+As shown above in the \textquotedblleft TT relativity,\textquotedblright\ in contrast to the \textquotedblleft AT relativity,\textquotedblright\ one cannot speak about the spatial distance, as a correctly defined physical quantity, but only about 4D tensor quantities, the geometrical quantities - the position 4-vectors $x_{A,B}^{a}$, the distance 4-vector $l_{AB}^{a}$, the spacetime length $l$, etc., and their 4D representations, $ x_{A,B,..e,r,..}^{\mu }$, $l_{ABe,r,..}^{\mu }$, $l_{e,r,..}$.